kwantam/bls12-381_hash/src/README.md

     $ cd /path/to/bls_hash/src/build
     $ cmake ..

-All further comments should be run from the `build` directory.
+All further commands should be run from the `build` directory.

 To build: